Matriculation / Student Success and Support

 A unit is a value that indicates the amount of college credit given to a course.
-In general, one hour of lecture a week or three hours in a laboratory equals one unit of credit.
+In general, one hour of lecture a week or three hours in a laboratory equals one credit unit.

 Deciding how many units to take

 A common schedule is 15 college units per semester.
 Successful students should expect to spend two hours per week of study time for each unit taken.
 With a 15 unit course load, you’ll spend approximately 45 hours a week in and out of class.
-In order to determine how many units to take you should consider certain factors such as:
+To determine how many units to take, you should consider certain factors such as: